A

 Intellectual Property Portfolio:

-• Patent Strategy: Not explicitly detailed in the provided text.
+• Patent Strategy: Not explicitly detailed in the filing.

-• Licensing Programs: Not explicitly detailed in the provided text.
+• Licensing Programs: Not explicitly detailed in the filing.

-• IP Litigation: Not explicitly detailed in the provided text.
+• IP Litigation: Not explicitly detailed in the filing.

 Technology Partnerships: